KIMO-group/oiio/README.md

 ```

 #### debug
-debug mode, for testing in testnet, default false
+Debug mode for testing in testnet, default false

 #### node_url
 Custom NODE URL, if you use custom node, fill in this field, default ''